 The proposed product is based on two key programmes carried out by ESA: Earth Observation as part of the Sentinel mission and GNSS global positioning systems.
 The proposed solution envisages exploiting the synergy of the Sentinel project's products with the Galileo and EGNOS satellite navigation systems to provide integrated geo-information to the users.

-Therefore, the main pillar of the platform will be the use of GNSS satellite positioning systems (mainly GPS and Galileo) and augmentation systems (EGNOS).
+Therefore, the main pillar of the platform is the use of GNSS satellite positioning systems (mainly GPS and Galileo) and augmentation systems (EGNOS).

-The products of the Sentinel-1 and Sentinel-2 missions will also be used to create 3D models showing environmental changes.
+The products of the Sentinel-1 and Sentinel-2 missions can also be used to create 3D models showing environmental changes.
 Global spatial coverage and a rich archive allow reconstructing the history of changes occurring in selected areas.
-The radar images will be used to prepare a Digital Terrain Model (DTM) and Digital Surface Model (DSM).
-The models will be overlaid with optical imagery from the Sentinel 2 mission.
+The radar images can be used to prepare a Digital Terrain Model (DTM) and Digital Surface Model (DSM).
+The models can be overlaid with optical imagery from the Sentinel 2 mission.